-- Set the blue switches so that only the Energy Star refrigerator ('E-Star Fridge' under Kitchen Appliances) is on.
+- Set the blue switches so that only the Energy Star refrigerator is on.
 What is the Current power consumed?
-(It's the green number near the bottom of the pole.)
 Compare the Energy Star refrigerator with the standard refrigerator.
 About how much more power does the standard refrigerator use?

 - If your XBOX 360 and 40" LCD TV are on for 10 hours, how much energy is used?

 - Set the blue switches so that only the toaster is on.
 What is the Current power consumed?
 Click on the Pause Time, Reset Time, and then Start Time buttons.
 You should see the energy use and energy cost change on the kWh meter.
-You should also see the Elapsed Time total changing near the bottom of the screen.
 If you use the toaster for 10 minutes, how much energy do you use?
 When the cost is 10¢ per kWh, how much do you pay to use the toaster for ten minutes?

-- Set the switches so that only the Solar Module (scroll down under Household Appliance) is connected.
+- Set the switches so that only one Solar Module is connected.
 What happens?
 Switch on the LCD TV.
 Now what happens?
 Which appliances need less power than the solar module can supply?
 If there were twenty of these solar modules producing electricity, how much power could they supply?

 - Energy is sold by the kilowatt hour (kWh).
 A kilowatt is 1,000 watts.
 If you use the 1,000-watt hair dryer for one hour, you use 1 kWh (one kilowatt hour) of energy.
 How much energy is used if you dry your hair for 15 minutes?

-- Click on the Show plot button.
-You should see the graph of Power Consumed Over Time.
-Change the appliances and click Reset Time to start the time over.
-How does the graph change as you change appliances and open and close the various switches?
+- How does the graph change as you change appliances and open and close the various switches?